emilyekstrum/cu-cpbs-7602/assignment01/README.md

 # Assignment 01

+Utilizes GTEx RNA seq data to cluster samples based on tissue of origin.

 ## Overview
 This module uses DBSCAN and spectral clustering to cluster gene expression samples (TPM) based on their tissue of origin.